ProfitWarning/electron-angular/README.md

   0. You just DO WHAT THE FUCK YOU WANT TO.

-Copyright © 2015 Christian Fastner <christian.fastner@arcor.de>
+Copyright © 2015 Christian Fastner

 This work is free.
 This program is free software.
 It comes without any warranty, to the extent permitted by applicable law.